Modules and Packages

 to remove one version before adding another.

-The module load command can be used in job submission scripts, or can be put in your .bashrc file to be run every time you login.
+The module load command can be used in job submission scripts where needed.

 Sometimes you may need software that is not installed by default.
 You can request it be installed system-wide using bugzilla, but this may not be possible and takes time.
 Often you can install something just for yourself (a local install).

 For example, you may use Python and want a different version to the system one.
-At time of writing, 2.6.9 and 3.4.1 are available (the latter is invoked with python3, instead of just python).
-Often there is an argument to the installer script which must be set.
-For python you must run a configuration script before installing and set a directory prefix.
-Some instructions are currently available here (external link).
+At time of writing, 2.7.5 and 3.4.8 are available (the latter is invoked with python3, instead of just python) on the system, or 2.7.14 and 3.6.3 via the module system.
+Full details are available here.

 More commonly, you are happy with the program version but want some additional library or package.
-Again there is often a simple way to do this.
+For Python, you should use the Python versions provided by the module system, which each have a corresponding pip version.
+It is now simple to install packages just for yourself.
 For Python, using the normal pip installer, you simply pass the --user argument, as shown here.
 In general, an internet search for "[program/package name/installer name] local install" is a good starting point.